yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-amplify-central-1.md

 ## Before you start

 * Read [AMPLIFY Central AWS API Gateway connected overview] (/docs/central/connect-aws-gateway/)
-* Verify that @axway/amplify-central-cli version is at minimum 0.1.3
+* Verify that @axway/amplify-central-cli version is at minimum 0.1.3-dev.3

 ## Objectives

-Learn how to   create an environment and Service Account for AWS API Gateway within AMPLIFY Central.
+Learn how to create a Service Account and an environment for AWS API Gateway within AMPLIFY Central.

+## Create a Service Account

+In order to secure the connection between agents and AMPLIFY Central, a Service Account is required.

+A Service Account authenticates your agents without requiring any user information but uses a public/private key pair.

+1. Generate a private and public key pair:

+    ```
+    openssl genpkey -algorithm RSA -out ./private_key.pem -pkeyopt rsa_keygen_bits:2048
+    openssl rsa -pubout -in ./private_key.pem -out ./public_key.pem
+    openssl rsa -pubout -in ./private_key.pem -out ./public_key.der -outform der(optional) base64 ./public_key.der &gt; ./public_key
+    ```

+    {{< alert title="Note" color="primary" >}}The public key can be either of type .der format or of type base64 encoded of the .der format.{{< /alert >}}

+2. Create a new Service Account user in AMPLIFY Central using the key pair from above.
+For additional information, see [Manage an API proxy using AMPLIFY CLI](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/cli_getstarted/index.html).

 ## Create an environment